Convex-Dev/convex.cljc/project/run/README.md

 Native version is highly recommended, a jar file is provided in case your operating system is not supported.

-Assuming binary is available on your path as `cvx`:
+Assuming binary is executable and available on your path as `cvx`:

 ```bash
 # No arguments starts the REPL and transactions can be entered interactively